 The CHISQ.INV.RT function uses the following arguments:

-- Probability (required argument) – It is the probability of the right-tailed chi-square distribution, for which we want to find the value of x.
+Probability (required argument) – This is the probability of the right-tailed chi-square distribution, for which we want to find the value of x.

-- Deg_freedom (required argument) – It is the number of degree of freedoms.
+Deg_freedom (required argument) – This is the number of degree of freedoms.
 It must be a positive integer.

 So, for a supplied probability, the CHISQ.INV.RT function finds the value of x such that CHISQ.DIST.RT(x,degrees_freedom) = probability.
 Hence, the precision of CHISQ.INV.RT depends on the precision of CHISQ.DIST.RT.

 To understand the uses of the CHISQ.INV.RT function, let us consider an example: